roemvaar/cs_notes/computer_systems/memory.md

 Info: https://stackoverflow.com/questions/14588767/where-in-memory-are-my-variables-stored-in-c

 ## MMU (Memory Management Unit)

+MMUs are complex hardware engines.
+Their purpose is to enable an operating system to exercise a high degree of management and control over its address space and the address space it allocates to processes, i.e.:

+  - Access rights
+  - Memory translation

 Their purpose is to enable an operating system to exercise a high degree of management and control over its address space and the address space it allocates to processes.